canonical/vanilla-framework/templates/docs/patterns/highlight-bar.md

 # Highlight bar

-TODO
+Use the highlight bar to add a horizontal separation between two sections.

 <div class="embedded-example"><a href="/docs/examples/patterns/highlight-bar" class="js-example">
-View example of lists with a responsive divider
+View example of highlight bar
 </a></div>

 ## Import